rancher/rancher-docs/versioned_docs/version-2.9/how-to-guides/new-user-guides/helm-charts-in-rancher/oci-repositories.md

 Most servers return a `Retry-After` header, indicating how long to wait before rate-limiting is lifted.

-Dockerhub returns a `429` status code when it completes all allocated requests.
+Docker Hub returns a `429` status code when it completes all allocated requests.
 It also returns a `RateLimit-Remaining` header which describes the rate limiting policy.

 Rancher currently checks for the `Retry-After` header.
-It also handles Dockerhub-style responses (status code `429` and the `RateLimit-Remaining` header) and automatically waits before making a new request.
-When handling `Retry-After` or Dockerhub-style responses, Rancher ignores `ExponentialBackOff` values.
+It also handles Docker Hub-style responses (status code `429` and the `RateLimit-Remaining` header) and automatically waits before making a new request.
+When handling `Retry-After` or Docker Hub-style responses, Rancher ignores `ExponentialBackOff` values.

 If you have an OCI-based Helm chart repository which doesn't implement the `Retry-After` or `RateLimit-Remaining` headers, and think you may be rate-limited at some point, fill out the fields under **Exponential Back Off** when you add the repository.